xatusbetazx17/Survival-Os/README.md

 That lets you stockpile useful packages ahead of time on an internal drive, SSD, or large USB device.

 ### Recommendation
 For this project, the safest default is to rely mostly on the official Arch repositories and keep the base system simple and reproducible.
-If a user wants more tools before things become worse, they can update the mirror list, refresh the databases, and pre-download packages now while the network is still available.
+If a user wants more tools before things become worse, they can update the mirror list, refresh the databases, and pre-download packages while the network is still available.

 ---